JavierBaltar/chaos-engineering-getting-started/README.md

 Started back in the days in Netflix and amazon moving to datacenter to cloud public provider aws specifically (chaos monkey to simian army)

+Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.

 ## **Chaos Engineering Principles**